apache/arrow/docs/source/developers/docker.rst

 are dependent on the C++ implementation, so instead of redefining the C++ environment multiple Dockerfiles, we can reuse the exact same base C++ image when building Glib, Ruby, R and Python bindings.
-This helps reducing duplications and preventing a series of maintenance, but makes the docker-compose configuration more complicated.
+This reduces duplication and streamlines maintenance, but makes the docker-compose configuration more complicated.

 Docker Build Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~